sheymanidze/Professional-README-Generator/output/README.md

   ## Installation

-   The following are steps to install the application: npm install
+   The following are steps to install the application: as

   ## Usage

-   To use the application, node index.js
+   To use the application, as

   ## License